vmware-archive/wardroom/docs/bootstrapping-a-kubernetes-cluster.md

 Within the `swizzle` directory, Wardroom provides a Vagrantfile and the `provision.py` script for development and testing purposes.

-The `provision.py` script generates ansible extra variables from templates in the `examples/` directory.
+The `provision.py` script generates ansible inventories from templates in the `examples/` directory.

 To create a cluster using `provision.py`: